MariahCasciola/FlashCards-A-React-App/front-end/README.md

 This is a React application designed with Bootstrap, that can be used to create custom decks of cards for study.

-This project is a deployed UI, the backend is in progress with NodeJS, Express, and Knex: Deployment
+This project is a deployed UI, the backend is in progress with NodeJS, Express, and Knex: [Deployment](https://flash-cards-a-react-ezbdyjxxr-mariahcasciola.vercel.app/)

+## API Routes

+GET /decks

+GET /decks/:deckId

+POST /decks

+PUT /decks/:deckId

+DELETE /decks/:deckId (not made)

+GET cards

+GET cards/:card_id

+POST decks/:deckId/cards

+PUT /cards/:card_id

+DELETE decks/:deckId/cards/:card_id (not made)

 ## UI Routes